Measuring neutrino mass and asymmetry with matter pairwise velocities: Results

 Furthermore, it is evident from the upper left panel of Figure \ref{fig:hh-pwv} that, for two different ranges of halo mass, the minimum points of $v_{\mathrm{hh}}(r)$, denoted as $(r_{\mathrm{min}}, v_{\mathrm{min}})$, show considerable differences.
 For light haloes, $r_{\mathrm{min}}\sim8\ \mathrm{Mpc}$, which is the transition radius between the regions of one halo group and two halo groups.
 This is similar to the behaviour observed for $v_\mathrm{pp}$, although the transition radius is larger for haloes than for particles.
 In the vicinity of $r_{\mathrm{min}}$ for light haloes, an increase in neutrino mass leads to an increase in $v_{\mathrm{min}}$, while $v_{\mathrm{min}}$ is much less sensitive to $\eta^2$.
 These trends are also visible in $\sigma_{\mathrm{hh}}$ (dashed lines in the lower panels).

-Additionally, from the zoomed-in regions of Figure \ref{fig:hh-pwv} where $r\in[30,50]\ \mathrm{Mpc}$ (the two-halo-group region), it is evident that the pairwise velocity of heavy and light haloes is more sensitive to $\eta^2$.
+Additionally, from the subpanels of Figure \ref{fig:hh-pwv}, it is evident that the pairwise velocity of heavy and light haloes is more sensitive to $\eta^2$ for $r\in[30,50]\ \mathrm{Mpc}$ (the two-halo-group region).
 However, this sensitivity is reduced for small $r$ centered around light haloes $r_{\mathrm{min}}$ (the transition region).
 In particular, $\sigma_{\mathrm{hh}}$ remains rather insensitive to $\eta^2$ on various $r$ scales.
 For light haloes, these recognizable effects of the asymmetry, particularly in the two-halo-group region, and the directionality of its effects on $v_{\mathrm{hh}}$ are consistent with the patterns observed in the context of $v_\mathrm{pp}$, as discussed in Section \ref{sc:particle-particle-pwv}.

 For heavy haloes (solid lines in Figure \ref{fig:hh-pwv}), $r_{\mathrm{min}}\sim2\ \mathrm{Mpc}$, where the effects of halo merging are dominant.
 This is only slightly larger than the average virial radius (approximately $1\ \mathrm{Mpc}$) of these heavy haloes.
 Therefore, the result of multiple heavy haloes colliding and merging is observed.
 This behaviour is also reflected in $\sigma_{\mathrm{hh}}$, which has a similar peak on the same scale.